campaigncode/google-van-trigger/README.md

 -   Once setup and configuration is complete, click run.
 Make sure to click run only once!
 Else, you will create multiple triggers for the same form and the code will run multiple times, potentially causing errors.
--   For use with another form, copy `Code.gs` into a new file, say `Code2.gs` and go through the setup, configuration and deploy steps again.
+-   For use with another form, copy `trigger.gs` into a new file, say `trigger2.gs` and go through the setup, configuration and deploy steps again.
 You will need one file per form you want to listen to.

 # Handler: